IABTechLab/uid2docs/api/v2/guides/operator-guide-aws-marketplace.md

 8. If you are asked fo permission to create IAM roles, select the **I acknowledge that AWS CloudFormation might create IAM resources** checkbox.
 9. Click **Create stack**.

 It takes several minutes for the stack to be created.
-When you see an Auto Scaling Group (ASG) created, you can select it and check the EC2 instances.
+When you see an Auto Scaling Group (ASG) created, you can select it and check the EC2 instances (by default, there is only one instance to start with).
 For details, see [Checking UID2 Operator Status](#checking-uid2-operator-status).

 ### Stack Details

-The following are screenshots of the Specify stack details page in the Create stack wizard ([deployment](#deployment) step 5).
+The following are two screenshots of the Specify stack details page in the Create stack wizard ([deployment](#deployment) step 5).
 The table that follows provides a parameter value reference.

 ![Application Configuration](cloudformation-step-2.png)